lisovin/scalejs/scalejs-docs/src/documents/api.html.md

 _*requires scalejs.statechart-scion_

-Method | Description
+Method | Description |
 ---|---|
 `registerStates` | Registers states onto parent state.
 First argument is the parent state id.
-Additional arguments are state builder functions.
+Additional arguments are state builder functions. _[Read More](./statechart.html#registerstates)_
 `registerTransition` | ??
 `unregisterStates` | ??
 `raise` | Raises an event on the statechart.
 First argument is the event name.
-A second argument may be provided to pass data associated with the event.
+A second argument may be provided to pass data associated with the event. _[Read More](./statechart.html#raise)_
 `observe` | ??
 `onState` | ??
 `builder.builder` | ??
 `builder.state` | State builder function.
 First argument is the state id.
-Additional arguments can be either state builders or transition builders.
+Additional arguments can be either state builders or transition builders. _[Read More](./statechart.html#state)_
-`builder.parallel` | Same as state builder, except it creates a parallel state.
-`builder.initial` | ??
+`builder.parallel` | Same as state builder, except it creates a parallel state. _[Read More](./statechart.html#parallel)_ `builder.initial` | ??
 `builder.onEntry` | On Entry transition builder.
-Takes a single argument (a function) which will be evaluated whenever the state it is defined on is entered.
+Takes a single argument (a function) which will be evaluated whenever the state it is defined on is entered. _[Read More](./statechart.html#onentry)_
-`builder.onExit` | Same as onEntry, except it runs when the state is exitted.
-`builder.on` | An event transition builer.
+`builder.onExit` | Same as onEntry, except it runs when the state is exitted. _[Read More](./statechart.html#onexit)_ `builder.on` | An event transition builer.
 There are two necessary arguments: The first argument should be the event name (string) and the last argument should be a `goto` function.
-There can be an optional second argument which should return true if the goto function should run, or return false to cancel the transition.
+There can be an optional second argument which should return true if the goto function should run, or return false to cancel the transition. _[Read More](./statechart.html#on)_
 `builder.whenInStates` | ??
 `builder.whenNotInStates` | ??
 `builder.goto` | First argument is the state id of the desired destination state.
-An additional argument may be past which gets evaluated when the transition occurs.
+An additional argument may be past which gets evaluated when the transition occurs. _[Read More](./statechart.html#goto)_
-`builder.gotoInternally` | Same as goto, except it does not re-enter parent states when entering children states.
+`builder.gotoInternally` | Same as goto, except it does not re-enter parent states when entering children states. _[Read More](./statechart.html#gotointernally)_
 `builder.statechart` | Can be used to create a new statechart.